apache/incubator-heron/website/content/docs/concepts/architecture.md

     is responsible for invoking an uploader and a launcher for the topology.
-    The uploader uploads the topology package to the given location, while the launcher registers the topology's logical plan and executor state with the state manager and invokes the main scheduler.
+    The uploader uploads the topology package to the given location, while the launcher registers the topology's logical plan and executor state with the State Manager and invokes the main scheduler.

 * Shared Services